adityashrm21/adityashrm21.github.io/_posts/2018-12-04-All-About-Gradient-Descent.md

 Most deep learning algorithms (also machine learning algorithms, in general) involve optimization of some sort which refers to the task of minimizing or maximizing a function $$f(x)$$ by changing the values of the input $$x$$.
 The convention is to minimize the function and if we need to maximize it in some scenario (for example a transformation of the function), we will minimize $$-f(x)$$ instead of maximizing $$f(x)$$.
 This keeps things less confusing and consistent.

-The function that we want to minimize is often called as the **objective function**.
+The function that we want to minimize is often called the **objective function**.
 It is also called by other names such as cost function, loss function, error function, etc. This is the function which we define using the problem that we want to solve using deep learning and an appropriate choice of properties that make the function easier to deal with for the optimization task.
 The convention used for defining the value that minimizes or maximizes the function is denote by $$x^* =$$ arg min$$f(x)$$.
 Our goal is to find this optimal value (or a similar value not so optimal in some cases) that minimizes our objective function.

 Let us now review some basic calculus that we need to know in order to understand how gradient descent works.